abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/12-PS-Recursion.md

 - **Memoization:** In the current implementation, the function recalculates the same values multiple times, which can be inefficient.
 We can use memoization to store the results of previous calculations and avoid redundant calculations.
   ![Fibonacci](./img/fibonacci-2.png)

+  - Time complexity: `O(n)` because we are only calculating each number once (we are only going through each level once) ✅

   ```py
   cache = {}